JStans12/professional_skills/README.md

      * Alumni are also welcome to set up meetings with Allison to finetune skills during their job search.

-## Resources and Lessons are structuredaccording to mindsets that we would like to see developed in our students:
+Resources and Lessons are structured according to mindsets that we would like to see developed in our students:
 * Growth
 * Engagement
 * Agency